Azure/azure-sdk-for-c/sdk/iot/hub/samples/README.md

 ## Prerequisites

-- To generate the device certificate, the provided script uses [OpenSSL](https://www.openssl.org/).
-Please install OpenSSL prior to using the script.
+- To generate the device certificate, the provided script uses [OpenSSL 1.1.1 LTS](https://www.openssl.org/source/).
+Please install the OpenSSL command line utility prior to using the script.
 - To use the samples, we use [Eclipse Paho MQTT C client][Eclipse_Paho].
 You can use the directions [here][VCPKG_DIRECTIONS] to set up VCPKG to download and manage linking the dependency.
+- If you are having trouble with any of the prerequisites, please see our `how_to_iot_hub_samples_<platform>.md` documents [here](https://github.com/Azure/azure-sdk-for-c/tree/master/sdk/iot/doc) for more help.

 ## Getting Started